 Interactive Guided Tour

 (Grade 7 - Adult)

 Discover life in the 19th century by visiting our historic buildings at Fanshawe Pioneer Village.
 During this walking tour, our costumed interpreters will guide participants through a hundred years of history as they learn about the development of early communities from 1820 to 1920.
-Students will be introduced to the unique histories of the village buildings and will have the opportunity to participate in one to two hands-on activities.
+Students will be introduced to the unique histories of the village buildings and will have the opportunity to participate in a hands-on activity.

 Choose from carding and spinning wool, churning butter, dancing, rope making, outdoor games, or visiting the Print Shop.

 World War One Education Day

 (Grade 8 - 11, Full Day Program, $14/student, *$140.00 Non-Refundable Deposit Required to Confirm Cooking)

 Spring 2019 - Monday, April 29, Tuesday, April 30

 Presented in partnership with the History Matters Association and with the Canadian Military Heritage Society

 This unique full-day, multi-school event provides students a chance to explore World War One through a series of real life scenarios and vignettes.
 Join the Canadian Expeditionary Force and learn the art of the trench raid, participate in battle school, and discover the roles that men and women played in World War One.
 Through active participation in various stations, students will make a personal connection with the Great War and leave with an understanding of how it affected those overseas and at home.